acoppes/acoppes/site/index.markdown

 * Want to work together? check the [Contact](/contact) page to decide how to contact me.
 * Check out the [Projects](/projects) I worked on to see what I do, also the [Game Jams](/jams) I've participated.
-* If you want more detail, you can check out the [Blog](/blog) page to see some development blog posts I did over the years at [Gemserk](https://blog.gemserk.com) website.
+* For developers, you can check out my dev [Blog](/blog) page for technical content.
+I've also generated technical content over the years in my old dev blog at [Gemserk](https://blog.gemserk.com) website.

 <!-- * And at the [Work](/work) page I will share specific things I did while working at different projects. -->